Substance Use Track (155216)

 Substance Treatment & Recovery Program (STAR)

 The purpose of this rotation is to provide extensive clinical experience in substance abuse during the VA rotation.
 The training experience is based on a "scaffolding approach" in which interns start out observing, then co-leading, then running groups.
 Interns usually come into a rotation with their own set of skills and experiences, and it is a goal of this rotation to provide an opportunity in which interns can apply and incorporate those skills into the rotation experience whenever possible.
-Clinical services are currently being offered in-clinic, via home-based telemedicine, and via telephone (social distancing protocols due to COVID-19).
-Currently, our groups are all being held virtually until COVID-19 protocols change.
+Clinical services are currently being offered in-clinic, via home-based telemedicine, and via telephone.

 Primary goals of this rotation: